vidishaShetty12/Neural-Networks-and-AI/README.md

 ## Brain, Neurons, and Models
 #### This code effectively simulates a basic McCulloch-Pitts neuron, showing how it processes input and generates a binary output based on the given threshold and weights.
 This forms a fundamental part of neural network computations

 ## Creating a simple Perceptron-based neural network for handwritten digit recognition.
-Here's a short description of each step:

 #### Prepare Grayscale Images: You need to generate a dataset of grayscale images, each representing a handwritten digit from 0 to 9.
 These images should be 20 x 20 pixels in size and should vary slightly to account for different writing styles.
 This dataset will serve as the training data for your Perceptron.